eMelgooG/mindmurmur/readme.md

 In the scripts folder are the default scripts that came with Fractal Fr0st.
 Some create random flames, others render pictures in batches.

-the mindmurmer folder has the script used for running the EEG algorithm.
+the mindmurmur folder has the script used for running the EEG algorithm.

 ## RUN the application